Nasdanika/html/app/doc/factories/action.md

 * ``inline`` - if ``true`` action content is displayed in the navigation parts instead of the action link.
 Currently supported in navigation bars.
 Can be used to inline search or login forms.
 * ``href`` - Action URL relative to the parent action URL or ``base-uri`` context property for the root action.
 Interpolated and as such can contain ``${{base-uri}}`` token.
 It can be useful when the parent action points to an external location and a child action needs to have its href resolved relative to the base URI.
 For example, this site's root action references the Nasdanika site and the principal action uses ``base-uri`` property in its ``href``.
+If ``href`` is not specified and an action has content then ``href`` is derived from action ``id`` by adding ``.html`` extension.
+As such if ``id`` is also not specified an action URL is randomly generated.
+This behavior frees application developers from having to think about aciton URL's and avoiding clashes when URL's are not of a concern - e.g. users know only the entry point URL (e.g. root or principal action URL's) and then navigate from it to other actions.
 * ``roles`` - A single value or a list of action roles.
 If not specified then ``navigation`` role is assumed.
 Therefore, if you need an action with no roles you'll need so supply an empty list.
 Roles:
     * ``content-left``
     * ``content-right``